tbellembois/gobkm/README.md

 ## GUI

-Drag and drop an URL from your Web browser address bar into a folder to bookmark it.
-Delete folders and bookmarks by dragging them on the icon on the top.
-Rename folders and bookmarks with the "r" key.
+- drag and drop an URL from your Web browser address bar into a folder to bookmark it
+- delete folders and bookmarks by dragging them on the icon on the top
+- rename folders and bookmarks with the "r" key.
+- star/unstar bookmark with the star icons

 ## Bookmarklet